saumyatalwani/saumyatalwani/README.md

 Exploring Development: Venturing into the realms of app and web development, I'm diving deep into frameworks, languages, and design principles.

-Design Enthusiast: Beyond coding, I have a keen interest in UI/UX design.
-Crafting visually appealing and user-friendly interfaces is a creative challenge I gladly embrace.
+Design Enthusiast: Beyond coding, I have a keen interest in design.

 ## 💻 Tech Stack
 Languages: Python, JavaScript